In most cases, how you present your content is just as important as what you write about.

 You can usually save money with your own designer, but you may have to do a lot of the legwork yourself.

 Additionally, consider if you’d like to take your infographic to the next level by making it a “gifographic.”

-Step 3 – Promote it: Unless you have an audience the size of mine at Quick Sprout, your infographic won’t be linked to unless you get it in front of the right people.
+Step 3 – Promote it: Unless you have an audience the size of ours at Quick Sprout, your infographic won’t be linked to unless you get it in front of the right people.

 4. Make an influencer look amazing

 What is a link from me worth?
 Or any other influencer in your niche?